nellaschema/data-engineering/databricks/running-databricks-notebooks-from-vscode.md

 Copy the HTTP path and put it into the **HTTP Path** field.

 ```text
 Host
 HTTP Path
 ```

+These are two separate pieces of connection information.

 ---

 # Step 9: Create an access token

-For the authentication, create a Databricks personal access token.
+For authentication, create a Databricks personal access token.

 In Databricks: